Xyr0za/Xyr0za/README.md

 -----------
 Hi there, I make python projects in my spare time and plan on eventually becoming a data scientist / software engineer.

+Heavily interested in machine learning and AI.

+15yo

 Languages
 ----------
 ~ Python